 Along with our application, we required promising applicants to complete a test.
 The lack of adherence to basic instructions here was a massive deciding factor for us.

 - Get creative.
 Approximately 30% of the CVs we received for a creative role had no colour and poor formatting.They were immediately sent to the bin.
 We understand that not every job is creative and nor can everyone design, however, adding even a dash of colour makes your CV a much more pleasant read.
 As mentioned before, especially for a creative role, this is your time to shine.
 Canva is a free and EASY to use online design programme that has plenty of well laid-out and colourful CV templates you can use.
-Top tip: modify the colours and design.
+Top tip: modify the colours and design to match the colour of the company you are applying for.
 The effort does not go unnoticed.

 - Keep it brief.
 Only include relevant information on your CV.
 For example, we were looking for a creative assistant at a marketing agency.
 Experience as a tuck shop helper in high school is probably irrelevant.
 When you are just starting out we understand that your job experience may be a bit thin but as you climb the corporate ladder start doing some weeding.
 Pick only your most recent and relevant experience to display.
 When highlighting your skills and responsibilities, stick to short descriptions and lists.
 All hiring managers skim your CV to begin with so long paragraphs are often overlooked.

 - If you have bodies of work (portfolios, websites you’ve designed or a social page you run) link those in the CV.
 If your CV looks good enough we will take a look through these to get a better idea of your skillset.